sphinx-doc/sphinx/doc/usage/extensions/doctest.rst

-It is often helpful to include snippets of code in your documentation and demonstrate the results of executing it.
+It is often helpful to include snippets of code in your documentation and demonstrate the results of executing them.
 But it is important to ensure that the documentation stays up-to-date with the code.

 This extension allows you to test such code snippets in the documentation in a natural way.
-If you mark the code blocks as shown here, the ``doctest'' builder will collect them and run them as doctest tests.
+If you mark the code blocks as shown here, the ``doctest`` builder will collect them and run them as doctest tests.

 Within each document, you can assign each snippet to a *group*.
 Each group